-Figure 5. (l, t)-graphs of several individual TDDB measurements of samples without a barrier layer and with a 6.5 nm MoS_2 barrier layer, measured at 6 MV cm-1.
+Figure 5: (I, t)-graphs of several individual TDDB measurements of samples without a barrier layer and with a 6.5 nm MoS_2 barrier layer, measured at 6 MV/cm.
 The red line indicates the breakdown leakage current threshold.
 The inset shows a schematic representation of capacitor structures used for TDDB measurements.

-Single time-to-breakdown values did not provide information on the barrier performance, since dielectric breakdown is a stochastic process.
+Single time-to-breakdown values do not provide information on the barrier performance, since dielectric breakdown is a stochastic process.
 Therefore, the t{BD} of at least 15 structures was recorded for each barrier thickness.
-Each t{BD} was assigned a probability according to the cumulative probability of failure formula presented by Fothergill.^[32] The standard deviation of the median was determined by the statistical spread on a logarithmic scale.
+Each t{BD} was assigned a probability according to the cumulative probability of failure formula presented by Fothergill [32].
+The standard deviation of the median was determined by the statistical spread on a logarithmic scale.

-As a reference, 10 nm node chips have a minimum metal pitch of 36 nm and V = 0.70 V, resulting in a field of E = 0.39 MV cm-1.^[33] As time-to-failure studies using realistic electric fields are extremely time-consuming, accelerated tests was performed where a series of higher electric fields were used.
-The $TTF{50\%}$ is the time for which 50% of the samples had shown breakdown.
-The $TTF{50\%}$ values resulting from the TDDB measurements at 6, 7, and 7.5 MV cm-1 could be extrapolated to lower E-fields as shown in Figure 4.
-This extrapolation provided insight in the performance at operating fields of $E \le 0.5$ MV cm-1 (E = 0.39 MV cm-1 for reference 10 nm node chips) without requiring extremely long measurement times.
-The E-model (ln ($TTF{50\%}$) $\approx -\gamma E$) was the most conservative model to extrapolate trapolate $TTF{50\%}$ to lower E-fields^[28] and was used here to not overestimate the barrier performance.
+As a reference, 10 nm node chips have a minimum metal pitch of 36 nm and V=0.70 V, resulting in a field of E=0.39 MV/cm [33].
+As time-to-failure studies using realistic electric fields are extremely time-consuming, accelerated tests were performed where a series of higher electric fields were used.
+The median-time-to-failure ($TTF{50\%}$) is the time for which 50% of the samples has shown breakdown.
+The $TTF{50\%}$ values resulting from the TDDB measurements at 6, 7 and 7.5 MV/cm can be extrapolated to lower E-fields as shown in Figure 4.
+This extrapolation provides insight in the performance at operating fields of $E\le 0.5$ MV/cm (E=0.39 MV/cm for reference 10 nm node chips) without requiring extremely long measurement times.
+The E-model ($\ln(TTF{50\%})\sim -\gamma E$) is the most conservative model to extrapolate $TTF{50\%}$ to lower E-fields [28] and is used here to not overestimate the barrier performance.